Fix: Windows 11 Bluetooth Device Is Paired but Not Connected

 Why is my Bluetooth not working on Windows 11?

-If you are facing the Windows 11 Bluetooth paired but not connected issue, there are a couple of plausible reasons that can be attributed to this, among them:
+If you are facing the Windows 11 Bluetooth paired but not connected issue, there are a couple of plausible reasons that can be attributed to this among them:

-- Faulty device – In some instances, the device that you are trying to link to your PC might be the problem, thus causing the issue.
+- Faulty device – In some instances, the device you are trying to link to your PC might be the problem, thus causing the issue.

-- Problematic Windows update – Windows 11 updates are essential but they may be problematic at times.
+- Problematic Windows update – Windows 11 updates are essential, but they may be problematic at times.
 You can uninstall the update to patch this issue before a permanent fix is rolled out.

 - Interference from nearby devices – It is possible that another device is already connected to your Windows 11 Bluetooth.